SkullV5/SkullV5/README.md

 # Hi there, I'm Andy 👋

-## I'm a IT engeneering student and software developer!!
+## I'm a IT engeneering student and software developer

 - 🌱 I’m currently learning everything 👨‍💻
 - 🥅 2022 Goals: Learn more about AI